githedgehog/shim-review/README.md

 Bringing Secure Boot to SONiC capable devices is a major value add that we want to provide with Hedgehog SONiC.
 Currently there is no open SONiC distribution which would allow an end-user to enable Secure Boot on their switches without using a MOK.
 Additionally we have yet to encounter an ONIE installation on a switch which is Secure Boot capable.
+Furthermore this enables for us the use of Hedgehog SONiC and ONIE on both hardware as well as cloud use-cases using the same builds.

 *******************************************************************************
 ### Why are you unable to reuse shim from another distro that is already signed?